How to provide evidence of your UK residence if we can’t confirm this through an automated check of UK tax and some benefits records.

 Evidence that covers shorter periods of time

-These documents count as evidence for 1 month if they have a single date on.
-They will cover a longer period of time if they have a start and end date.
+These documents count as evidence for one month if they have a single date on them.
+They can be used to cover a longer period of time if they have a start and end date covering longer than a month.

-- bank statements showing payments received or spending in the UK
+- bank statement showing payments received or spending in the UK

-- water, gas or electricity bills which show a UK address
+- water, gas or electricity bill showing a UK address

-- landline or mobile telephone, TV or internet bills showing a UK address
+- landline or mobile telephone, TV or internet bill showing a UK address

-- domestic bills, such as for home repairs, vet’s services or insurance, and evidence of payment
+- domestic bill, such as for home repairs, vet’s services or insurance, and evidence of payment

-- cards or letters from your GP or other healthcare professional confirming appointments you have made or attended
+- card or letter from your GP, hospital or other healthcare professional confirming appointments you have made or attended

-- letters from government departments, other public services or charities that show you dealt with them on a particular date or for a particular period (for example Job Centre Plus or Citizens Advice)
+- letter from a government department, public service or charity that show you dealt with them on a particular date or for a particular period (for example Job Centre Plus or Citizens Advice)

-- passport stamps confirming entry at the UK border
+- passport stamp confirming entry at the UK border

-- used travel tickets confirming you entered the UK from another country
+- used travel ticket confirming you entered the UK from another country

-- invoices for work you have done in the UK and evidence of payment
+- invoice for work you have done in the UK and evidence of payment

 Documents you cannot use as evidence